Fermionic Matrix Product Operators and Topological Phases of Matter: Fermionic Matrix Product Operators

-The inclusion of fermionic modes means the algebras defining irreducible MPOs are $\ZT$-graded simple algebras, which can be of odd or even type~\cite{fidkowski2011topological,Wall}.
+The inclusion of fermionic modes means the algebras defining irreducible MPOs are $\ZT$-graded simple algebras, which can be of odd or even type~\cite{fidkowski2011topological,Wall}:

-The odd algebras correspond to the phenomena of Majorana edge modes~\cite{kitaev2001unpaired,BultinckPrep}.
-We henceforth refer to an irreducible fMPO with an odd simple algebra as a Majorana fMPO.
-These MPOs do not arise in bosonic spin systems as they are no longer irreducible in that setting, instead they correspond to ``cat states'' which consist of a macroscopic superposition of locally distinguishable configurations.
-Intuitively the fermionic version of the MPO is stable as all physical local operators obey a superselection rule and hence cannot distinguish the two macroscopic configurations \cite{verstraete2003quantum,van2015entanglement}.
+See Refs.~\cite{BultinckPrep,kapustin2016spin} for a detailed treatment of irreducible fermionic matrix product states, which carries over to fMPOs.
+The odd algebras correspond to the phenomena of Majorana edge modes~\cite{kitaev2001unpaired} and we henceforth refer to an irreducible odd algebra fMPO as a Majorana fMPO.
+Such MPOs are not irreducible in the setting of bosonic spin systems, since they have a non-trivial center.
+In the bosonic case they would correspond to ``cat states'' which consist of a macroscopic superposition of locally distinguishable configurations.
+However, as all physical local operators obey a superselection rule in the fermionic case, they cannot distinguish the two macroscopic configurations~\cite{verstraete2003quantum,van2015entanglement}.

+A Majorana fMPO yields zero when closed with the supertrace, but adding the non-trivial center $Y$ in the fMPO definition still gives rise to a non-zero TI operator which now has odd fermion parity.
+Vice versa, the even algebra fMPO cannot yield an odd TI operator.
+With anti-periodic boundary conditions instead, both types of irreducible fMPO give rise to an even operator \cite{BultinckPrep,kapustin2016spin}.
+To develop a full theory of virtual fMPO symmetries of an fPEPS including both types of boundary conditions is extremely important~\cite{bultinck2017fermionic}.
+However, in this preliminary work we focus our attention on fMPOs with periodic boundary conditions.